 What happens when you have multiple pages within a single category?

-For example, under Portfolio, you might want to include pages for Commercial and Residential projects.
+For example, you might want to include pages for Commercial and Residential projects under Portfolio.
 In that case, there would be no need to put all of those links in the main menu.
-Instead, simply include a Portfolio link.
+Instead, include a Portfolio link.
 Then, on the Portfolio page, you can place Commercial and Residential links.
 This helps prevents the user from getting overwhelmed.

 Design A Beautiful Home Page